tea2code/fantasy-rts/README.md

 - Fog of War / Unknown tiles should be blacked out.
 - Multilanguage support.
 - Better, realistic and more complex region generator.
+- Plugin which allows to use frame time left.

 ## Documentation